You can use shared tokens to share OpenSearch dashboards and visualizations with stakeholders who don’t have access to your Logz.io account.

 What your recipients will see

-Your recipients will receive a link to the dashboard you’ve shared with them.
-The dashboard will appear without the top and side navigation bars, and without the Kibana time filtering options.
+When you choose to Share Public, your recipients will receive a link to the dashboard you’ve shared with them.
+The dashboard will appear without the top and side navigation bars, and without the OpenSearch Dashboards time filtering options.

 Testing your permalink

-You can open your sharing link in an incognito browser window to try it out.
+You can open your sharing link in an incognito browser window to test it and verify it’s working.